 Compassion is another of the traits we intentionally work to demonstrate in all our dealings with students and their families.
 While we make it a part of our regular routine to be supporting local and international ministries, when one part of our own community needs help, we dive in.
 Sometimes that looks like preparing meals for a single mom who is dealing with cancer and doesn’t have the strength to cook.
 Sometimes it means a hand-up with tuition assistance when a parent is out of work.
 Compassion at BCCA often takes the form of prayer.
 The Apostle Paul prayed big prayers.
 He believed great things of God. “…that He would grant you according to the riches of His glory, to be strengthened with might through His Spirit…” (Eph.
 3:16)

 So what compels us to express our compassion and to build our community at BCCA but the lavish love of Christ.
 It is for Him that we offer a distinctly Christ-centered education and commit ourselves to our mission of equipping students to impact the world for Jesus.
 From weekly chapels and daily devotions and prayer, to intentional integration of the scriptures across all our subjects, Christ is the centre of our school.

-We invite you to a C-Our-Story Tour or one of our Pancake Breakfast Open Houses (January 18 and February 1) to come and experience the genuine family feel of BCCA, where every child finds a home away from home.
+We invite you to a C-Our-Story Tour or at our Pancake Breakfast Open House on Saturday , February 1, to come and experience the genuine family feel of BCCA, where every child finds a home away from home.